flowcontrol12/docu/docs/04-User Guide/07-Configuration/07-Integrations/04-Proxy.md

 :::danger

-If you use a proxy service in your network you must exclude from it  https://updates.sycope.com website, otherwise the Sycope live update and security feed live update services will not work.
+If you use a proxy service in your network, you must exclude the https://updates.sycope.com website from it, otherwise the Sycope live update and security feed live update services will not work.

 :::